 Day 6, 2018

 Photography workshop for the participants with the Mentor.
 The third photography workshop is an important session that examines issues concerning ethics, responsible behaviour and codes of conduct.
 The NGO Photographers Alliance emphasizes on the notion of "photography with empathy", an understanding that photography can be used as a powerful medium to elicit a better change in the world if told through a humanly and interconnected approach.
 This photography workshop will therefore address important topics regarding consent, methods of approaching subjects as well as issues regarding permissions and ethics in a digital world.
 This workshop is discussion orientated and participants are encouraged to contribute their thoughts and concerns throughout the course of the workshop.

-Participation in Peace for Conservation workshop.
-The activities will be finalised closer to the date.
 Along with the aim of promoting conservation and sustainability, Peace for Conservation are also involved in community development projects and grassroots initiatives which are vital to improving the lives of local communities that are living close to protected areas of the national park.

 Free time.
 Participants may choose to work on their portfolio.

 Day Activity (9:00AM to 4:00PM)